bhurendra31/bhurendra31/README.md

 ### 🌟 Featured Projects:
 - **Tour & Travels Website**:A dynamic Tour and Travel Website built with HTML, CSS, and PHP to help users explore the best holiday destinations and book tickets seamlessly.
 It offers curated holiday packages, a ticket reservation system for flights and tours, and personalized recommendations based on user preferences.
 The platform is responsive, ensuring a smooth experience across all devices.

+- **Tour & Travels Website**:A dynamic Tour and Travel Website built with LARAVEL and PHP to help users explore the best holiday destinations and book tickets seamlessly.
+It offers curated holiday packages, a ticket reservation system for flights and tours, and personalized recommendations based on user preferences.
+The platform is responsive, ensuring a smooth experience across all devices.

 - **Stopwatch & Timmer**: A Flutter app featuring a sleek stopwatch with lap counting functionality and a built-in timer.
 Users can easily track laps, monitor time, and set custom countdowns, all in an intuitive and responsive interface.

 - **[Project Name 3]**: Brief description of the project.